-If you’re ready for some fall hikes but want to make sure you can really take in the most picturesque views, make sure trails with waterfalls are on your list!
+If you’re ready for some summer hikes but want to make sure you can really take in the most picturesque views, make sure trails with waterfalls are on your list!

-Of course nature’s creations are the most stunning, but even some man-made ones right in NYC itself will mesmerize you.
-Check out the 10 best waterfalls in and around New York City here (and scroll to the bottom of the article to see their exact locations on Google Maps):
+Check out the 10 best waterfalls and waterfall hikes in and around New York City here (and scroll to the bottom of the article to see their exact locations on Google Maps):

 1. The Ravine: Central Park, NYC

 That’s right, you don’t even have to leave the city to enjoy some scenic waterfalls.
 Central Park has its own (albeit small) collection in the Ravine, the stream valley section of the North Woods that spans 40 acres at the top of the Park.
+You can even try out one of their hiking trails, which is perfect for birdwatching and breaking a sweat!
 Read about exactly where to find them here.

 Harlem’s own Morningside Park also has its own waterfall, located near 113th Street across from the park’s baseball fields.
 It’s 20 feet high and came to be after an abandoned gym project by Columbia University was turned into a giant pond and falls instead, according to 6sqft.
 Enjoy lots of turtles and geese in the pond, but you’ll have to catch it in the right moment (after it’s rained) to see the falls come down.

 These falls are around 40 minutes away from NYC by car, but you can also get there via NJ Transit (though it will take you about an hour and 20 minutes).
 The falls are massive at 77 feet high and 260 feet wide, complete with an easy hike — and there’s even a garden and picnic area where you can take in the views after.
 No matter if you decide to try this trail by yourself or take part in the “Mill Mile Walking Tour,” this trail is one of favorite waterfall hikes near NYC.
 See the map at the bottom of this article for the exact location.